jonaslu/ain/README.md

 Ain functions as bash when it comes to file names: if they contain white-space the name should be quoted.

+When making the call ain mimics how data is returned by the backend.
+After printing any internal errors of it's own, ain echoes back output from the backend: first the standard error (stderr) and then the standard out (stdout).
+It then returns the exit code from the backend command as it's own unless there are error specific to ain in which it returns status 1.

 # Supported sections
 Sections are case-insensitive and whitespace ignored but by convention uses CamelCase and are left indented.
 A section cannot be defined twice in a file.
 A section ends where the next begins or the file ends.